mikbukow/rcos-status-updates/fall_2018/week_03.md

 ## Last Week's Accomplishments

-> I implemented the tracking progress webage in html, css and bootstrap
+> We continued to get familiar with bootstap and flask

 ## This Week's Plan